tsuru/tsuru/docs/reference/config.rst

 docker:port-allocator
 +++++++++++++++++++++

-The choice of port allocator.
-There are two possible values:

- * ``docker``: trust Docker to allocate ports.
-Meaning that whenever a container restarts, the port might change (usually, it changes).
+Deprecated.
+Currently, when using Docker as provisioner, tsuru trusts it to allocate ports.
+Meaning thatwhenever a container restarts, the port might change (usually, it changes).
- * ``tsuru``: leverage port allocation to tsuru, so ports mapped to containers never change.

-The default value is "docker".

 docker:registry
 +++++++++++++++